Arunkumar120701/M3_Batch_16/PROJECT1/1_Requirements/Readme.md

 | LLR_07 | If the user presses the blue button four times, all led should rotate in anti-clockwise direction |
 | LLR_08 | System shall print message DOOR STATUS |

+# SWOT ANALYSIS
+## Strengths:

+### No need of human interaction with car Status with different features is provided.
+"Easy usage of features with a user press button.

+## Weaknesses:

+### Limited Usage Range Less security to our system Interrupts or Timers would be good instead of delay so system works faster.

+## Opportunities:

+### Wide scope in field of automobiles Cost Efficient Car features are tremendous which in ases car value.

+## Threat:

+### Less accurate time we should wait until completing one task to complete another task

+# 4W's AND 1H